moulidharyadav/DS_Module14/Ex9-Applications-of-Queue---SJF.md

-# Ex9 Applications of Queue - SJF
+# Ex 2E Applications of Queue - SJF
 ## DATE:06/03/2025
 ## AIM:
 To incorporate the code to calculate the Total Waiting Time and Average Waiting Time in Shortest Job First scheduling algorithm.